elixir-cldr/cldr/guides/1_getting_started.md

 * If installed from hex then only the locales "en" and "root" are installed.
 When you configure additional locales these will be downloaded during application compilation.
 Please note above the requirement for a force recompilation in this situation.

-## Localizing & Formatting Numbers
+## Localizing and Formatting Numbers

 The `Cldr.Number` module provides number formatting.
 The public API for number formatting is `Cldr.Number.to_string/2`.
 Some examples: